 Missing a court date may cause a judge to issue a bench warrant for your arrest.
 Having a knowledgeable criminal defense attorney guiding you can help alleviate some of the anxiety of having to appear in court.
 If you already missed your court date in Pennsylvania, consult with an experienced attorney at Rubin, Glickman, Steinberg, & Gifford, P.C. to help you navigate your next steps.

-- The Outcomes of Missing a Court Date in Pennsylvania
+- The Outcomes of a Bench Warrant in Pennsylvania

 - Contacting the Court after a Missed Court Date in Pennsylvania